kxhit/SG_PR/README.md

     |---01.txt
     |---...
 ```
-You can download the [preprocessed data](https://drive.google.com/file/d/1eu4G008gvAJGjU-M8qBvTN0JLHG2B-OB/view?usp=sharing) we provide.
+You can download the provided [preprocessed data](https://drive.google.com/file/d/1eu4G008gvAJGjU-M8qBvTN0JLHG2B-OB/view?usp=sharing).

 ### Configuration file

-Before training the model, you need to modify the configuration file according to your needs.
+Before training the model, you need to modify the configuration file in ./config according to your needs.
 The main parameters are as follows:
 - graph_pairs_dir: the root dir of your dataset.
 - batch_size: batch size.
 - <span id="p_thresh">p_thresh</span>: distance threshold for positive samples.
 If the distance between two samples is less than p_thresh meters, they will be treated as positive samples.
 The distance threshold for negative samples is set to 20 meters by default.
 Note that your training sample pairs should not contain samples with a distance greater than p_thresh meters and less than 20 meters.